pravn27/reactjs-tech-doc/docs/reactjs-course-tutorials/namaste-reactjs-course/readerDoc/E5-Get-Hooked/E5-Get-Hooked.md

 - Event handlers in react
 - React is fast in DOM manipulation because it uses virtual DOM
 - ReactJS - (data of application) Data layer & UI layer consistent, works together, properly in sync & render the UI according to Data layer changes in efficient way
+- React Hooks are normal JS functions, but they have some special features
+- When ever react state variables changes / updates / modify, react will rerenders the component again
+- React always keep sync with Data layer & UI layer, so whenever (react states) data changes, react will rerender the component again
+- Why react is so fast, because of super fast in DOM operations & renders the UI in very efficient way

 ## Assignments - Q & A